tracykteal/googlesheets-R/index.md

 - How to avoid common formatting mistakes
 - Importing Googlesheets data into R
 - Making use of the typing from Googlesheets in R
-- Viewing data in R
-- Summarizing data in R
+- Working with data in R

 In this lesson, however, you will *not* learn about data analysis with spreadsheets.
 Much of your time working with data will be spent in the initial 'data wrangling'